Welcome to The Raikes Journal

 A statue of Robert Raikes, by the sculptor Thomas Brock, in Gloucester Park.
 The statue was described as"as good as anything of the kind we possess in England".
 A cast of the same also stands in Victoria Embankment Gardens, London, and Toronto, Canada.

 Mr Raikes was a major supporter of the Sunday School movement that helped educate the children of the working people for whom school was not even a dream.
-Some say it is this ability to read and write, and the good journalism they read afterwards that educated them about their county, that helped spark a social revolution ongoing to this day.
+Some say it is this ability to read and write, and the good journalism they read afterwards, that educated them about their county and helped spark a social revolution.

 Get in touch